 To be sure, look for the certified Australian made logo.

 The logo either says

-And as an added bonus, your gift will be tracked door-to-door and they’ll let you know when it’s signed for other end.
+And as an added bonus, your gift will be tracked door-to-door and they’ll let you know when it’s signed for at the other end.